8 Day Summer Vacation Package Tour of the Best Attractions in Iceland

 Over eight days and seven nights, you will be taken along the picturesque South Coast to famous places of natural beauty, such as the Golden Circle sightseeing route, Reynisfjara black sand beach, and Iceland's crown jewel, Jökulsárlón glacier lagoon.
 This package also offers you the chance to fly to the north to visit Lake Mývatn or head west to the richly diverse and picturesque Snæfellsnes peninsula.

-If you want to experience the firey side of Iceland and witness as many volcanos, craters, and geothermal fissures as possible, you should not miss out on the Þríhnjúkagígur volcano tour, which boasts the only place on earth that you can go inside of a volcano.
-Delving deep into this dormant volcano magma chamber is a very surreal experience with a multitude of colours, sounds and smells, making it one of the highlights of a trip to Iceland.
+If you want to experience the firey side of Iceland and witness as many volcanos, craters, and geothermal fissures as possible, you should not miss out on the Þríhnjúkagígur volcano tour. Þríhnjúkagígur volcano is the only place on earth that you can go inside of a volcano.
+Delving deep into this dormant volcano magma chamber is a surreal experience with many colors, sounds, and smells, making it one of the highlights of a trip to Iceland.

 Another thrilling option is to take off to the north for Day 6.
 The moon-like landscape of Lake Myvatn and its surrounding areas will make you feel like an astronaut on an interstellar space mission.
 Under the midnight sun, this geothermal hot spot is one of the most unique places in the whole of Iceland.